Dark Cloud: Reception

 Even reviewers who were critical of certain aspects of the game tended to give positive conclusions.
-J.C.
-Barnes wrote: "Despite all of its flaws, the positives of Dark Cloud outweigh any negatives".
-Dave Zydrko wrote: "The whole of the game is definitely much greater than its parts [...]
-Dark Cloud offers a splendid mix of several existing genres and game ideas that when merged together brings forth a delightful and extremely addictive adventure role-playing game that's easily one of the best we've yet seen on PlayStation 2".
-Shane Satterfield concluded that "this game will handsomely reward those who invest the time to learn the nuances of its weapons system.
-While it's not the Zelda for the PlayStation 2 everyone was hoping for, Dark Cloud puts its own significant stamp on the adventure-RPG genre".
+Barnes wrote: "Despite all of its flaws, the positives of Dark Cloud outweigh any negatives."
+Zydrko wrote: "The whole of the game is definitely much greater than its parts [...]
+Dark Cloud offers a splendid mix of several existing genres and game ideas that when merged brings forth a delightful and extremely addictive adventure role-playing game that's easily one of the best we've yet seen on PlayStation 2."
+Satterfield concluded that "This game will handsomely reward those who invest the time to learn the nuances of its weapons system.
+While it's not the Zelda for the PlayStation 2 everyone was hoping for, Dark Cloud puts its own significant stamp on the adventure-RPG genre."

-Blake Fischer of Next Generation rated the game two stars out of five, calling it "not quite Zelda.
-Not quite Actraiser.
-Not quite fun".
+During the Academy of Interactive Arts & Sciences' 5th Annual Interactive Achievement Awards, the game was nominated for the "Console Role-Playing" award, which went to Baldur's Gate: Dark Alliance.
+It was also nominated at The Electric Playground's 2001 Blister Awards for the "Best Console RPG" award, but lost to Final Fantasy X.